-From diagnosis to remission of non-motor symptoms of Parkinson’s disease through selective gene activation by sulforaphane from broccoli seeds.
+From diagnosis to apparent remission of non-motor symptoms of Parkinson’s disease through selective gene activation by sulforaphane from broccoli seeds.

 How it started…

 I was diagnosed with Parkinson’s disease in 2018, but had many of its invisible but debilitating symptoms for years before that.
-These included acute and painful fatigue, daytime sleepiness, poor sleep with vivid dreams, confusion, balance problems and urinary urgency.
+These included acute and painful fatigue, daytime sleepiness, poor sleep with vivid dreams, confusion, balance problems and severe urinary urgency.

 And where it’s going…